Large Thick, Chewy Bakery Size Carrot Cake Cookies

 - Divide the dough into 17 (4-ounce) balls.

-- Equally place cookie dough balls on prepared cookie sheets, refrigerate 2½ hours.
+- Place cookie dough balls equally on prepared cookie sheets and refrigerate for 2½ hours.

 - Preheat oven to 350°.
-NOTE THESE COOKIES WERE BAKED IN A CONVECTION OVEN YOU MAY NEED TO ADJUST BAKING TIME FOR AN ELECTRIC OR GAS OVEN.
+NOTE: THESE COOKIES WERE BAKED IN A CONVECTION OVEN.
+YOU MAY NEED TO ADJUST BAKING TIME FOR AN ELECTRIC OR GAS OVEN.
 Bake 16 minutes.
-Flatten cookies with the back of a wooden spoon, continue baking for 3 minutes.
+Flatten cookies with the back of a wooden spoon, and continue baking for 3 minutes.

 - Slide the cookies still on the parchment paper onto the counter to cool completely.